 If you have symptoms of this virus, you should call your healthcare provider.
-Your healthcare provider will assess your symptoms and will determine if you should be tested.
 It is important that everyone who has symptoms of COVID-19 seek care to confirm diagnosis.
 This will allow you to receive appropriate advice on caring for yourself and preventing spread to your family, friends, and other close contacts.
 This is especially important for individuals at high risk for complications from COVID-19, such as:

 People in close contact with someone who is infected with COVID-19 are at higher risk of getting infected themselves, and infecting others.
-Close contacts are defined as someone who was within 6 feet of a case, for at least 10-15 minutes, while the infected person had symptoms, or within the 48 hours before symptoms started.
+Close contacts are defined as someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period* starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.
 The local board of health will notify you if you are considered a close contact with an infected person.
 You should be tested as soon as possible after notification.

 Stay home except to get medical care.

 Do not go to work, school, or public areas.

 Do not use public transportation, ridesharing, or taxis.

 Separate yourself from other people and animals in your home.